uxuycom/uxuy-docsite/docs/securities/audit.md

 ## Attachments

 More Details in the Reports
-- <a target="_blank" href="pathname:///assets/SlowMist-Audit-Report-UXUY-Protocol-Contracts.pdf" download="uxuy-logo.zip"> Download SlowMist-Audit-Report-UXUY-Protocol-Contracts.pdf </a>
+- <a target="_blank" href="pathname:///assets/SlowMist-Audit-Report-UXUY-Protocol-Contracts.pdf" download="SlowMist-Audit-Report-UXUY-Protocol-Contracts.pdf"> Download SlowMist-Audit-Report-UXUY-Protocol-Contracts.pdf </a>